Achille Richard

-Achille Richard was a French botanist, botanical illustrator and physician (27 April 1794 in Paris – 5 October 1852).
+Achille Richard (27 April 1794 – 5 October 1852) was a French botanist, botanical illustrator and physician.

 Biography

 Achille was the son of the botanist Louis-Claude Marie Richard (1754–1821).
 He was a pharmacist in the French navy, and a member of several well-known societies of that time.
-He became a botanical leader, and his books remain valued for their clarity and precision.
+He became a leading botanist, and his books remain valued for their clarity and precision.

 On 24 February 1834 he was made a member of the French Academy of Sciences (Botanical Section).
 He was also a member of the French National Academy of Medicine.
 He studied and described several genera of orchids that take his abbreviation in the generic name, among them Ludisia.